-If you have been struggling to get pregnant and are also obese, losing weight with weight loss surgery may help improve fertility, especially if you have certain conditions.
-Particularly, if you are infertile due to polycystic ovarian syndrome (PCOS).
+If you have been struggling to get pregnant and are also obese, losing weight with weight loss surgery may help improve fertility.
+Especially if you have certain conditions like being infertile or polycystic ovarian syndrome (PCOS).
 With PCOS, you have a difference in hormone levels that make it difficult to get pregnant on your own.

 PCOS is linked to obesity as it is more common in obese women.
 Studies prove that losing weight drastically helps with PCOS and increases fertility.
 This is because of how the gut and adipose hormones are changed following significant weight reduction.
 As a result, bariatric surgery such as gastric bypass surgery and gastric sleeve surgery boosts these hormone levels and improves fertility rates.

 There are multiple reasons why obesity has such an adverse effect on female reproduction.
 Typically depending on the woman and the conditions she has.
 PCOS is a big reason, but not the only one.
 Many women who are obese have an imbalance in hormone production, which causes them not to ovulate on time, or not at all.
 This makes it harder to get pregnant and causes fertility issues.
 The body becomes stressed with an over or underproduction of hormones.

 The reproductive function changes are resolved by slimming down with weight loss surgery.
 It is extremely common for women with hormone irregularities, whether from PCOS or other conditions, to have a hard time getting pregnant.
 It is also common for your fertility to begin restoring itself when you start losing weight and releasing all of this extra stress and pressure on the rest of your body.

 The study that looked at obese women, fertility, and weight loss surgery was with the ladies that were suffering from infertility as a result of polycystic ovarian syndrome (PCOS).
 Obesity is one of the more common symptoms of PCOS, not necessarily the cause.